shoaib-0790/first-demo/README.md

 # first-demo
-This is my first repository demo for github
+This is my first demo repository  for github.